 - Heat 1 Tbsp. oil in a wide pot (about 12" wide) set over medium, to medium-high heat.
 Add onions and garlic and cook 3 to 4 minutes.
 Add wine, stock, diced tomatoes, tomato paste, oregano and cayenne.
 Simmer 5 minutes, and then remove from the heat.

-Preheat the oven to 375°F. Place the salmon on a parchment paper-lined baking sheet.
-Drizzle with the 2 Tbsp. oil and orange juice; season with salt and pepper.
-Bake fish 15 minutes, or until cooked through.
+- Preheat the oven to 375 degrees F. Place the salmon fillets, or whole side of salmon, skin-side down on a very large baking sheet lined with parchment paper.
+Drizzle salmon with the 2 Tbsp. oil and orange juice; season with salt and pepper.
+Bake the fish 15 minutes, or until cooked through.

-When cooked, set a piece of salmon into each of 8, heated shallow bowls.
+- When cooked, set a piece of salmon into each of 8, heated shallow bowls.
+(If you cooked a whole side of salmon, cut it into portions with sharp knife.)
 Divide and top salmon with ragout.
 Sprinkle with parsley and serve.

 Note: Discard any clams or mussels that do not close when squeezed before cooking, or that do not open after cooking.
 Both are signs the bivalve was dead before cooking it and should not be eaten.

 Recipe Options: Instead of salmon, try another fish fillet in this recipe, such as halibut or cod.
 Instead of shrimp, use an equal weight of Dungeness crabmeat, heating it as you would the shrimp.
 Or, use a mix of crab and shrimp in this recipe.
 Dungeness crabmeat can be found in our seafood department showcase.
 If you enjoy its licorice-like taste, instead of oregano, used dried tarragon in the ragout.